-- 1. Enable Mode Set the PoE Enable Mode by selecting one of the following settings in the drop-down box under PoE Mode (see Figure 42) - Enable Enable PoE on a specific port - Disable Disable PoE on a specific port - Scheduling Schedule time of day that PoE will be enabled per port - 2.
-Power Limit by Classification This setting tells the switch to negotiate with the attached PoE device to determine the Watts that will be provided by the switch.
-To change this setting, check (enable) or uncheck (disable) the check box located in the Power Limit by Classification column.
-The default is checked (Enabled).
-This is a per port setting (see Figure 42). - 3.
-Fixed Power Limit Provides a fixed Wattage to the attached PoE (PD) device.
-This setting is only enabled after the Power Limit by Classification is disabled on a port and the Submit button is clicked. - 4.
-Power Priority Use the Drop-Down box in the Power Priority column to set the priority to High, Medium or Low. - 5.
+- 1. Enable Mode Set the PoE Enable Mode by selecting one of the following settings in the drop-down box under PoE Mode (see Figure 35) - o Enable Enable PoE on a specific port - o Disable Disable PoE on a specific port - Scheduling Schedule time of day that PoE will be enabled per port (see PoE Scheduling) - 2.
+Fixed Power Limit Provides a ceiling to the maximum Wattage that can be allocated to an attached PoE (PD) device on a port. - 3.
+Power Priority Use the Drop-Down box in the Power Priority column to set the priority to High, Medium or Low.
+Once the PoE power requirements on the switch has exceeded the PoE power budget.
+Power will be supplied to the port(s) with the highest priority.
+In the case where multiple ports have the same priority, ports will be prioritized by port number with the lower numbered port receiving priority. - 4.
 Power Down Alarm This setting only applies to EtherWAN Switches that have a relay.
-If this box is checked, losing PoE power on a port triggers the relay on the switch. - 6.
+If this box is check, losing PoE power on a port triggers the relay on the switch. - 5.
 Status Informational only.
-Provides the status of the PoE port

-- 7. PD Class Informational only.
-Provides the PoE Classification of the PoE (PD) device attached to the PoE port - 8.
+Provides the status of the PoE port - 6.
+PD Class Informational only.
+Provides the PoE Classification of the PoE (PD) device attached to the PoE port - 7.
 Current (mA) Informational only.
-Shows the current draw from the attached PoE (PD) device. - 9.
+Shows the current draw from the attached PoE (PD) device. - 8.
 Consumption (W) Informational only.
 Shows the power consumption of the attached PoE (PD) device.